Open innovation in business and research (1682) |

 - EC

-| The holder of the degree works in a diverse team and displays leadership skills with a view to a multidisciplinary approach to management problems.
-(Teamwork)
+| EC 04: The holder of the degree works inclusively in a diverse and international team and displays leadership skills with a view to a multidisciplinary approach to management problems.
+(Teamwork) | - EC

-| The holder of the degree communicates clearly and correctly in writing and orally, in a business and academic context, if necessary supplemented with visual support.
-(Communication)
+| EC 05: The holder of the degree communicates clearly and correctly in English in writing and orally, in a business and academic context, if necessary supplemented with visual support.
+(Communication) | - EC

-| The holder of the degree integrates the perspective of stakeholders when making decisions in an organizational context.
+| EC 10: The holder of the degree integrates the perspective of intern and extern stakeholders when making decisions in an organizational context.
 (Stakeholder awareness) | - EC

-| The holder of the degree is able to address complex management issues from a strategic and conceptual perspective by adapting and applying management paradigms in general, and in particular paradigms from their specialization.
-(Problem solving capacity) | - EC
+| EC 13: The holder of the degree is able to formulate, analyze, and answer complex management issues within a VUCA world from a systems perspective, providing innovative and scientifically grounded recommendations using strategic and conceptual perspectives. | - EC

-| The holder of the degree is able to substantiate the strategic policy choices of an organization in an evidence-based way by applying management theories in general, and in particular theories from their specialization.
+| EC 14: The holder of the degree is able to substantiate management proposals and organizational strategy in an evidence-based way by applying management theories and models, with specific attention to the fundamentals: managing people, projects, processes, and organizations.
 (Problem solving abilities) |

 |